luizfilipezs/luizfilipezs/README.md

 I hope you like my work here and I invite you to visit [my blog](https://blogdolipe.com.br), where I weekly post articles from developer to developer :wink:

-Now, I have to code something... :octocat:
+Now, I have to go and code something... :octocat: